 CORTEX is a flexible, comprehensive platform that can help you to meet your NIS 2 Directive obligations – and extends to all assets and systems within the network and its boundaries.
 Automations can be implemented on a step-by-step bases and can be modified and/or reused across multiple scenarios and processes.

-To find out more, download our paper by filling out the form below, or get in touch today.
+To find out more, download our paper by clicking below, or get in touch today.

 [1] EU cybersecurity risk evaluation and scenarios for the telecommunications and electricity sectors (Follow up to the Council Conclusions on the EU’s Cyber Posture of 23 May 2022 and Council Conclusions on the EU Policy on Cyber Defence of 22 May 2023).